such wonder for to see,

 - An Axe to Grind: Seems to be preferred by the Green Knight.

-- Chaste Hero: Lady Bertilak tries to seduce Gawain and he kindly rejects her attempts.
+- Celibate Hero: Lady Bertilak tries to seduce Sir Gawain and he kindly rejects her attempts.
 He tries to uphold codes of chivalry and hospitality.

 - Genre Blindness: Despite it being the middle of winter, wandering through a desolate forest, Gawain when greeted by a beautiful castle in unseasonable green bloom immediately thanks Jesus.

 - Honor Before Reason: The only thing binding Gawain to the agreement is his sense of honor.
 This is to be expected in a shame culture, where reputation is everything.
 He turns out to be reasonable enough to want to keep a silk belt that will stop him from being expectedly killed, at least, although he is shamed for it.

 - Impossible Task: The task may not be impossible physically but emotionally: Every human fears death, even if just a little bit.